Self-guided Sightseeing Tour #1 in Augsburg, Germany

 Show sight on map

-The Burggrafenturm is a building in the former bishop's city of Augsburg, Germany.
-The episcopal city was built on the ruins of the Roman settlement and consisted of a castle-like complex with a cathedral, a courtyard and an episcopal palace.
-In the Burgrave's Tower, which was rebuilt in 1507 under Bishop Heinrich IV of Lichtenau, the Burgrave lived as the highest official of the castle town.
+The Burgrave's Tower is a building in the former episcopal city of Augsburg, Germany.
+The episcopal city had been built on the ruins of the Roman settlement and consisted of a castle-like complex with a cathedral, a serfdom and an episcopal palace.
+In the burgrave's tower, which was rebuilt in 1507 under Bishop Henry IV of Lichtenau, the burgrave lived as the highest official of the castle town.
 However, the formerly important office was no longer mentioned in the imperial city court order of the 15th century.

 Wikipedia: Burggrafenturm (Augsburg) (DE)